fenago/oracle19c-labs/dataguard/lab_guides/lab27.md

 > CONFIGURATION
 > command indicates the hierarchy of how redo is being forwarded.

-10. Return to the terminal session connected to stndby.
+10. Return to the terminal session connected to orcldg.
 Check the current status of the session that was connected to the original physical standby database.
 Exit SQL\*Plus.